Fencing permits

 Do I need a planning permit?

-- if there is one dwelling (house) on the lot, and the lot is less than 300m2 in area
+- there is one dwelling (house) on the lot, and the lot is less than 300m2 in area

-- if there are two (2) or more dwellings (houses) on the lot, or there is a residential building on the lot.
+- there are two (2) or more dwellings (houses) on the lot, or there is a residential building on the lot.